DaniPQ/FlexPepDock_HistoneReaders/README.md

 Relaxation of the initial structures.
 Identification of interacting pairs based on an experimental native structure.
 Execution of FlexPepDock for precise peptide docking.
+Analyze the interaction affinities based on the Average distance of the N terminal of the interacting AA with the aromatic cage of the reader domain

 **Prerequisites**
 1. Rosetta Installation